 Christmas markets in Germany stretch back hundreds of years.
-Mouthwatering aromas of glühwein, grilled sausages and hot chestnuts add to an ambience created by some of Europe’s most iconic architecture in Medieval town centres.
-Whether it is the Baroque and Gothic architecture of the south or the Medieval Hansestädte of the north, each town lends its own character to this intangible national heritage.
-For those who are looking for an escape from the commercialism of the festive season, try something different and explore fascinating histories while experiencing a unique Christmas tradition.
+Mouth watering aromas of glühwein, grilled sausages and hot chestnuts add to an ambience created by some of Europe’s most iconic architecture in medieval town centres.
+Whether it is Baroque and Gothic architecture in the south or medieval Hansestädte in the north, towns and cities throughout Germany each have their own ambiance during Advent.
+For those who are looking for an escape from the commercialism of the festive season, try something different and explore fascinating histories while experiencing Christmas traditions.